Samuel Budgett: Family

 Elizabeth Budgett (1826–1826).
-She died at the aged of one month.
+She died aged one month.

 William Henry Budgett (1827–1900) who married Ann J Lidgett (1839–1936) on 1 October 1862.
 From 1869 they lived at Stoke House, Stoke Bishop, Bristol.

 Edwin Budgett (1829–1849).
 He was a healthy young man who died suddenly of Cholera.
 William Arthur, presumably quoting a member of the family, wrote, "Frank, vivacious, open, with a clear head, a quick glance, a commanding look, prompt, firm action, a hearty laugh, a mellow voice, and a musical taste which .... would sometimes make the place joyful....".

 Samuel Budgett (1831–1904) who married Sarah Hannah Brogden (1834–1908), daughter of John Brogden who was a railway contractor, iron master and coal master.
 In the late nineteenth century they lived at Cotham House, Cotham, Bristol, an estate of about four acres.
 After Samuel lost his appeal in the case Billing vs Brogden, he left the family firm, they moved to a modest house in Beckenham and he started his own business in London.

 Sarah Ann Budgett (1832–1906) who married Edward Ebenezer Meakin (1838–1897) on 29 November 1864, Calcutta.
 Like Sarah, Edward was a Methodist and was a tea planter in Almora, India at the time of their marriage.
 They returned to England because of serious business losses and lived in Red Hill.
 They had 5 children.
 In 1882 they moved to Morocco as his health was not good and the drier climate there was recommended.
 Edward Ebenezer founded the Times of Morocco, the first English language newspaper, because he was horrified at the corruption and maltreatment of the poor by the rulers and expatriates.
 Their son James Edward Budgett Meakin took over the paper when Edward became ill and returned to England.
 He became an authority on Morocco.
 Sarah and Edward's oldest daughter, Annette Mary was a gifted writer and traveller, known best for her book "The Ribbon of Iron" describing her journey on the Trans-Siberian railway with her mother in 1900.
 Their second son, Harold was a physician with the Indian Medical Service and received awards for his service in 2 military campaigns.
 Their second daughter, Ethilda, was a physician, and became Physician-in-Charge of the Women's and Children's Hospital in Calcutta.
 She married, returned to England, became a psychoanalyst and had 4 children.
 Edward and Sarah's youngest son, Sidney, emigrated to Canada but joined the forces in World War I, was seriously wounded and suffered from shell shock.

 All the above marriages have descendants still living in 2013 including Richard Budgett.
 Arthur Budgett and John Samuel Budgett were also descendents.